 \subsection{First-order surface kinetics}

 In the following two subsections we consider perturbations to the chemical model of the particle and the liquid solution, respectively.
-Unlike the first two perturbations considered in this section, these perturbations retain the isotropy of the canonical model of \S\ref{sec:isotropic}.
+Unlike the first two perturbations considered in this section, these perturbations retain the isotropy of the canonical model of Sec.~\ref{sec:isotropic}.

-In this subsection we consider a slightly generalised model for the chemical activity at the surface of the particle.
-We assume that, in addition to the constant and uniform supply of solute molecules at the particle boundary, represented by the positive flux $j_*$, the solute molecules are also absorbed at the surface according to a first-order chemical reaction \cite{Michelin:14}.
-The total surface flux can then be written as
+In this subsection, we consider a generalised model for the chemical activity at the surface of the particle.
+We assume that, in addition to the constant and uniform supply of solute molecules at the particle boundary, represented by the positive flux $j_*$, solute molecules are also absorbed at the surface according to a first-order chemical reaction \cite{Michelin:14}.
+The total surface flux can be written as

 where $k_*$ is a rate constant.
-We assume that $j'_*=j_*-k_*\bar{c}_*$ is positive and in this section normalise the concentration perturbation from $\bar{c}_*$, the concentration at infinity, by the modified characteristic value $c'_*=a_*j'_*/D_*$.
-The dimensionless problem is then identical to that formulated in \S\ref{ssec:formu}, with the boundary condition \eqref{c bc} being replaced by
+With $\bar{c}_*$ the concentration at infinity as in Sec.~\ref{ssec:formu}, we assume that $j'_*=j_*-k_*\bar{c}_*$ is positive and normalise the concentration deviation from $\bar{c}_*$ by $c'_*=a_*j'_*/D_*$, which modifies the characteristic concentration $c_*$ defined in Sec.~\ref{ssec:formu}.
+The dimensionless problem is then identical to that formulated in Sec.~\ref{ssec:formu}, except that the boundary condition \eqref{c bc} is replaced by

-where we define a `surface' Damkohler number $\mathrm{Da}_s=k_*a_*/D_*$ (distinguished from the `bulk' Damkohler we shall introduce in the following subsection).
-Comparing with \eqref{c bc}, the prescribed-flux assumption associated with the canonical model corresponds to the limit $\mathrm{Da}_s\to0$.
-We shall demonstrate that for arbitrarily small $\mathrm{Da}_s$ the absorption at the surface is important for $\Pen$ sufficiently close to its critical value.
+with $\mathrm{Da}_s=k_*a_*/D_*$ a `surface' Damkohler number (distinguished from the `bulk' Damkohler we shall introduce in the following subsection).
+Comparing with \eqref{c bc}, the prescribed-flux assumption associated with the canonical model corresponds to the limit $\mathrm{Da}_s\searrow0$.
+We shall demonstrate that for arbitrarily small $\mathrm{Da}_s$, the surface absorption is important for $\Pen$ sufficiently close to its critical value.

-Naively, the form of \eqref{c bc Pdam} suggests the distinguished interval $\epsilon=\mathcal{O}(\sqrt{\mathrm{Da}_s})$, since then the new term $\mathrm{Da}_s c$ enters the inhomogeneous problem at order $\epsilon^2$.
+Naively, the form of \eqref{c bc Pdam} suggests the distinguished interval $\epsilon=\mathcal{O}(\sqrt{\mathrm{Da}_s})$, since then the new term $\mathrm{Da}_s c$ enters the order-$\epsilon^2$ inhomogeneous problem.
 Owing to $c_0$ being isotropic, however, such modification of the inhomogeneous problem would not have any effect on the solvability condition.
 Our analysis below will confirm that the relevant distinguished interval is, in fact, $\epsilon=\mathcal{O}(\mathrm{Da}_s)$.
 We accordingly set $\mathrm{Da}_s=\epsilon$, without loss of generality.

 In the above regime, the weakly nonlinear expansion is modified already at order $\epsilon$.
 Recalling that $c_0=1/r$, it follows from \eqref{c bc Pdam} that the homogeneous boundary condition \eqref{c1 bc} is replaced by the inhomogeneous boundary condition